ATUPA (Adolescent Tobacco Use Prevention Act) - New York State has established regulations that prohibit the sale of tobacco to minors.

 Rabies - The NYS Commissioner of Health has declared a rabies alert for Chemung County due to the presence of the rabies virus in wild animals.

 Radon - Tests have shown that radon is prevalent in Chemung County.
 Exposure to radon can lead to an increased chance of getting lung cancer.
 The only way to know for sure if you have radon in your home is by testing.

 Realty Subdivisions - The NYS Realty Subdivision Law applies to the subdivision of a tract of land into five or more parcels of 5 acres or less within any consecutive 3-year period.

-Swimming Pools & Bathing Beaches - These recreational areas open to the public are regulated by this Department.
+Swimming Pools & Bathing Beaches - These recreational areas open to the public are regulated and permitted by this Department.
 Private backyard pools for use by the owner and their family are exempt from these requirements.

 Tick-borne Diseases - Educational literature about the various diseases that can be transmitted via a tick.
-Identification of tick species is available through this Department.

 West Nile Virus - The West Nile Virus was first discovered in NYS in 1999.
 Since then, a concerted effort has been made to study the disease, track its presence, and educate the public on how the disease can be prevented.